khanh101/crypt-dir/README.md

 # CRYPT_DIR

-- Encrypt all your files in a directory and write into another directory if needed
+- Encrypt all your files and write into another directory if there is update
 - Clean the encrypted directory if files or directories have been deleted
-- Decrypt all your files in a directory and write into another directory if needed
+- Restore
 - Minimize writing to SSDs

 # USAGE